iwanders/analysis-ithc-iptsd/analysis.md

 For the Slim Pen 2 and Metapen M2 however, the first column does change in strength, main thing seen however is that we see the 'data' dft's go alternating.

+Speculation...
+- Battery level?
+- Digitizer id?
+- Serial number?

+We've got pretty much nothing to go on for this one though.

 ## IptsDftWindow0x0a